Safia-Nura/macro_econ_quiz/README.md

 intended and meets all six technical requirements in the brief.
 Building the logic classes first and testing them before starting the GUI made the development process much smoother.
-When bugs appeared in the interface, I could be confident the underlying logic was correct, which made them quicker to identify and fix.
+When bugs appeared in the interface, I could be confident the underlying logic was correct which made them quicker to identify and fix.

 Choosing Tkinter was the right decision at this stage of the apprenticeship.
-It taught me how GUI event loops, widget state and callback functions work in a practical and direct way.
-Working through the indentation errors and debugging the class structure also improved my understanding of how Python handles objects and scope, which I found genuinely useful.
+It taught me how GUI event loops widget state and callback functions work in a practical and direct way.
+Working through the indentation errors and debugging the class structure also improved my understanding of how Python handles objects and scope which I found genuinely useful.

 The CI pipeline was also valuable.
 It caught two regressions during development that would otherwise have gone unnoticed.
 Seeing the green tick on GitHub after